About Ringer i vann (Ripples on water)

 About the employees.

 Grete Helle is a trained educator.
 She has been a culture and childhood head of Oslo, principal of Speditørskolen and administration officer of YS – a trade union.
 Grete has, together with Tom Rune Fløgstad, written 6 books – among these you can find «Quality and Methodology in school», «Luck or bad luck – Tools for hedging and developing of quality in day-care centers», «Holistic School Development – from kangaroo schools to learning organization» and «Holistic school development – learning strategies and development «.

 Tom Rune Fløgstad is a trained educator and marketer.
 He has a varied work experience including the HSE Manager of Oslo, culture and childhood head of Oslo, project manager / human resources manager of Barnehageforbundet/Kanvas, Senior Advisor / responsible for the public sector in the national quality association in Norway – Excellence Norway.
 He has been doing training in quality assurance and quality improvement of the public sector in a number of years and has represented Norway in international quality improvement forums.

-He has together with Grete Helle written several books for kindergarten and schools.
+He has together with Grete Helle written 8 books for kindergarten and schools.
 Some of these books are used as course literature on the master’s program in educational leadership, and three books has been translated to German and published in Germany, Austria and Switzerland.